nathBV/PracticalMachineLearning/README.md

-Please click on https://nathbv.github.io/PracticalMachineLearning/ to see the html file
+Please click on https://nathbv.github.io/PracticalMachineLearning/ to see the html file directly inside GitHub.